Meet Our Senior Team

 Claire’s career began as a trainer in the fitness industry before going on to compete as a bodybuilder.
 After a painful back injury, Claire moved into various retail management roles.
 Feeling unsatisfied, she took a career leap into care and started working at a school for children with special needs.
 She found the industry to be the right fit for her; somewhere she could make a difference.

-In 2002 Claire applied for a Senior Support Worker role at Progress and quickly progressed to Deputy Manager.
-After helping set up the second residential home, she became Registered Manager over two services.
+In 2002 Claire applied for a Senior Support Worker role at Progress and quickly progressed to Deputy Manager and subsequently a Registered Manager over two services.
 Having progressed throughout the company and then grown into Interim MD role, Claire became Managing Director in 2015; leading day-to-day operations and helping shape Progress into the business it is today.

 Her responsibilities include upholding the values of the company; care, trust, respect and progress.
-Claire ensures Progress as an organisation doesn’t drift from its original purpose; to never compromise on the quality of care and always be a listening and evolving business.
+Claire ensures Progress as an organisation doesn’t drift from its original purpose; to never compromise on the quality of care and always be a listening and evolving business, that keeps people at the heart of everything it does.

-Claire is very family orientated.
-She has two large dogs which she enjoys walking with her husband and her little girl.
-As a family, they enjoy pulse-raising experiences on holidays, such as riding a zip wire or braving a hot air balloon.
+Claire is very family orientated, is married with a teenage daughter to whom she devotes her time outside of work.
+She has two large dogs which she enjoys walking and when not doing that, can be found wild swimming, in lakes and rivers around the UK.
+As a family, they enjoy pulse-raising experiences on holidays, such as zip wiring, quad biking or braving a hot air balloon.

 Head of Safeguarding and Agency Decision Maker